Estimating Individual Responses when Tomorrow Matters: Structural interpretation

-In this paper we study counterfactuals involving changes in $x_{it}$ and $\pi_{it}$, while assuming that $\rho_i$ is kept constant.
-This scenario can be viewed as an intermediate case between a static counterfactual where only $x_{it}$ varies, and a long-run, steady-state counterfactual where the entire long-run belief process, including the belief updating rule $\rho_i$, is allowed to vary.\footnote{To identify such long-run counterfactuals in a semi-structural, regression-based approach, one would need to recover the effect of the belief updating rule $\rho_i$ on decisions.
+In addition, as our framework makes clear, structurally interpreting average partial effects generally requires assuming that the belief updating rule $\rho_i$ remains constant in the counterfactual.
+A change in $\rho_i$ corresponds to a steady-state or ``long-run'' counterfactual where the entire process of $x_{it}$, as perceived by the agent, changes.
+In our setup, we allow for policies or other counterfactuals to affect beliefs $\pi_{it}$, yet we assume that the belief updating rule $\rho_i$ is an individual characteristic that remains unaffected.
+In Section \ref{sec_conc} we will describe how to extend the approach to account for beliefs over multiple horizons, hence making the invariance assumption about $\rho_i$ less restrictive.
+Our focus on counterfactuals involving changes in $x_{it}$ and $\pi_{it}$, while $\rho_i$ is kept constant, can be viewed as an intermediate case between a static counterfactual where only $x_{it}$ varies, and a long-run, steady-state counterfactual where the entire long-run belief process, including the belief updating rule $\rho_i$, is allowed to vary.\footnote{To identify such long-run counterfactuals {based on average partial effects}, without taking a stand on all aspects of the structural model, one would need to recover the effect of the belief updating rule $\rho_i$ on decisions.
 This would require the availability of empirical counterparts for $\rho_i$, as well as suitable cross-sectional exogeneity assumptions (or a valid instrument for $\rho_i$).
 Both conditions would impose strong demands on the data.
-In particular, $\rho_i$ is a subjective process perceived by the agent, which is not directly informed by responses to subjective expectations questions (since $\rho_i$ need not coincide with the process of realized beliefs $\pi_{it}$).}
+In particular, $\rho_i$ is a \emph{subjective} process perceived by the agent, which is not directly informed by responses to subjective expectations questions (since $\rho_i$ need not coincide with the process of realized beliefs $\pi_{it}$).}

+{Lastly, in addition to $\rho_i$ being invariant, a separate requirement of our approach to compute average partial effects is knowledge of the values $\left(x_{it}^{(\delta)},\pi_{it}^{(\delta)}\right)$ in the counterfactual.
+Our baseline implementation is based on a full pass-through assumption.}